roNn23/coinmarketcap-historical-data-crawler/README.md

 ```

 ## Usage
 To run the crawler, run the following command.
+Please be sure to run node > 8.

 ```
 yarn start